...

 This applies broadly to homeschooling boys.
 Mainly, remember that lessons are taking place in the comfort of your own home.
 You can switch up the setting if need be, break lessons apart throughout the day, and give your child options they wouldn’t have in school outside the home.

 First, this does not look like only focusing on one kiddo while you help them complete their math lesson.
-Instead I have found that this individual time can be a reward for finishing their math lesson but it should be something that they enjoy that is not directly related to their studies.
+Instead, I have found that this individual time can be a reward for finishing their math lesson, but it should be something that they enjoy that is not directly related to their studies.

 Here are some examples.
 For my eldest, he loves stories.
 So after completing a math lesson, or even on days when we don’t do math, I will offer to read him a chapter from a book we’re currently reading aloud.
 He loves snuggling up next to me on the couch, or bouncing around, listening to the magical world of Harry Potter or the adventures of Bilbo Baggins.
+It’s our special bonding time that recharges him emotionally.

 0 0 votes